mkazuyuki/docs/iSCSI-cluster.md

 ### Creating VMs on both ESXi

+Configure each VM to have
 - 3 vritual NICs
 - 4 virtual CPUs
-- 2 virtual HDDs one is for OS and another is for storing UC VMs.
+- 2 virtual HDDs, one for OS and another for MD resource which stores UC VMs.

 ### Installing OS and packages